BawdyAnarchist/quBSD/Future_Development.md

   - Make it a Linux VM so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

-net-firewall
-	- jail start should auto update the servIPs in pf.conf
-		- This might require some thought about setting an "auto" option in the settings. because people making servers might not want an auto setting

-qb-autosnap
-	- Need to add the zfs custom props to the datasets as created (qubsd-installer)
-	- Would be good to beef up the script.
-If there's another snap taken within say 30sec of another one, to discard whichever the shortest timeframe was.

 qb-backup (already created in $ubin)
 	- cron to run on both sides of source and dest, with ssh hostname, to automate backups

-Detect changes in nic and USB so that you can rewrite the file if necessary

 qubsd_installer
 	- Autosnap
-		/etc/crontab
+		- /etc/crontab
-		zfs datasets need to be tagged
+		- Need to add the zfs custom props to the datasets as created (qubsd-installer)

 	- Autostart
 		/etc/rc.conf